JamesFenton/Blog/source/_posts/create-blog-hexo.md

 - {% post_link create-blog-hexo %}

-## Introduction
+---
-So you want to start writing a simple blog?
+## So you want to start writing a simple blog?

 There are many options available, including:

 - Wordpress or similar (content management system)
 - Hosted service like Squarespace or Medium